-When an industry is struggling, this balance can be especially difficult to maintain.
-As reported by Jonah Engel Bromwich in the New York Times, the new CEO of Sun-Maid, the leading U.S. raisin producer, has learned this lesson firsthand.
+But when an industry is struggling, this balance can be especially difficult to maintain.
+As reported by Jonah Engel Bromwich in the New York Times, the then CEO of Sun-Maid, the leading U.S. raisin producer, learned this lesson firsthand.

 Stealing the pie

-But when he met for the first time with other raisin industry leaders to discuss how they might work together to increase sales, Overly told the Times, the ideas they came up with were “completely illegal” and “nothing short of collusion.”
+But when he met for the first time with other raisin industry leaders to discuss how they might engage in collaborative leadership to increase sales, Overly told the Times, the ideas they came up with were “completely illegal” and “nothing short of collusion.”

 It soon became clear to Overly that California’s compact community of raisin farmers, packers, and executives was ridden with distrust due to disputes that went back decades.
 The California Dancing Raisins, Claymation characters used to promote U.S. raisins in the late 1980s and early 1990s, had been a wildly popular sales booster.
 But after the head of Sun-Maid restricted his competitors’ use of the characters on their packaging, the campaign fell apart, and raisin sellers had resisted collaborating on advertising ever since.
 Industry fault lines grew deeper in 2015 after a Supreme Court decision prompted the end of a long-standing system in which raisin farmers shared the risk of low raisin supply in off years.

 “What I figured out fast was that this was not an industry which was interested in figuring out how you grow the size of the pie,” Overly told the Times.
 “It is one where they figure out how to just steal different slices of the pie from each other.”

 As is common for other U.S. agricultural crops, raisin growers are allowed to collectively set industry prices, within a certain range.
 To try to preserve their profits, they generally have responded to shrinking consumer demand for raisins by raising prices.